Hopper is a tool that will assist you in your static analysis of executable files.

 You can use the tags to filter even more efficiently the symbol list.
 Tags are textual information that can be put on an address, a basic-block of a procedure, or a whole procedure.
 You can open the Tag Scope element to see all tags that exists in the current document.
 If you select a tag, only procedures that contain this tag will be listed.
 Note that if you close the Tag Scope item, the filter is reset to all tags.

 An interesting thing to note is that many tags are automatically generated during the loading process of an executable.
 For instance, every entry points will receive a specific entrypoint tag, and each implementation of each Objective-C class will be tagged with the name of the class (or category).
 It allows you to quickly navigate through code written in Objective-C!

 You can choose to display the strings contained into the file.
 In this mode, only the ASCII strings are displayed, and the Tag Scope has no effect.

 You can jump to an address, or a symbol by double-clicking on it.
-The address where the cursor was is then pushed on a stack.
+The address where the cursor was located, is pushed on a stack.
 You pop this stack, and navigate back by using the escape key or the backspace key on your keyboard.
 You can also use the navigation toolbar items.

 The right arrow will jump to the address under the cursor, and the left arrow will come back.